maxswagger/474SQLProgram/README.md

 - [x] Generic SQL queries.
 - [x] Return search results.
 - [x] Display a content pane showing more details of a search result.
-- [ ] Develop a filter and allow for more advanced queries.
+- [x] Develop a filter and allow for more advanced queries.
-- [ ] Flesh out the content pane more to show even more details such as images from the web, and associated content from other tables.
+- [x] Flesh out the content pane more to show even more details such as images from the web, and associated content from other tables.
-- [ ] Create any possible extra pages for various other types of information aside from people and productions.